 Things that might surprise you.
 Things that might delight you.
 Things that might make you go “I want you, now”.

-One of the ways to revive your relationship is all about creating opportunity for this kind of connection by using my free exercise Intimate Q&A. It consists of 27 inspiring and interesting quotes about the important things in life – all with corresponding questions to learn new things about each other and create intimacy.
+One of the ways to revive your relationship is all about creating opportunity for this kind of connection by using my free exercise Intimate Q&A. It consists of 27 inspiring quotes about the important things in life.
+And all of these have corresponding questions to learn new things about each other and create intimacy.
 Give it a go!

 How we think about things often affects how we feel about them.
 And how we feel about things – affects our choices and behaviours.